 When there is an emergency and your advance care directive is available, medical decisions will be made by reviewing your wishes and discussing your situation with your substitute decision make and family.

-If you become unwell and cannot communicate for yourself, doctors will make treatment decisions based on your best interests.
-This could include treatments that you might not want.
-If you feel strongly about certain types of treatment that you would not want to receive, than an advance care directive is a good way to communicate those wishes.
+If you become unwell and cannot communicate for yourself, doctors will make medically related decisions based on your best interests.
+This could include treatments that you might not want or outcomes that are not acceptable to you.
+Your family may find it extremely distressing trying to make decisions 'in your best interests' without being informed of your wishes.
+If your feel strongly about certain types fo treatments that you would not want to receive, then an advance care directive is a good way to communicate those wishes.